Last Updated on February 3, 2023

 Take hiking up to hew heights by climbing 3,792 feet up St. Kitts’ tallest mountain.
 The views of the volcano and the crater once you reach the top are breathtaking and completely worth the 3-hour hike up Mount Liamuiga St Kitts.

-My daughters hiked up this volcano with a group of 8 people.
+Both of my daughters hiked up Mt Liamuiga volcano with a group of 8 people.

 They began the volcano hike around 9 am in order to beat the heat of the afternoon.
 It rained pretty much the entire 5 1/2 hour hike up and down the volcano, but they didn’t mind because it cooled them down from the high temperature outside in the rainforest mountainside.